Part 2: Implementing Your Job Search: Tracking Your Activities

 Track your networking efforts as well:

-or society meetings you attended, when you attended, and who you met
+- What association or society meetings you attended, when you attended, and who you met there.

 Check out Job-Hunt's "Tapping the Hidden Job Market" article for more in-depth networking hints.Note: Collect business cards at meetings.
 Write the organization and date on the back as well as any other pertinent information, and then follow up!
 Be sure to have your own business cards as well (print them yourself on your computer's printer, or get them at an office supply store).